SpareAByte/Num_Hex/README.md

 # Num_Hex
-I needed a simple script to convert numbers ro RID for user enumeration in a TryHackMe lab.
+I needed a simple script to convert numbers to RID for user enumeration in a TryHackMe lab.